- Networking Tools

 For introverts, the thought of networking might be a daunting task.
 Initially, introverts should think about networking one-on-one with people they know.
 Begin by creating a comfortable environment by doing research about an individual or company in advance.
 Next, leverage your skills as an introvert.
 You are probably a great listener!
 Prepare questions in advance and use social media or email to get started networking.

-For extroverts, networking and meeting new people may be a fun and natural activity.
+For extroverts, networking and meeting new people may be a fun and a natural activity.
 Extroverts are encouraged to begin networking on a large scale.
 However, extroverts need to be careful that they do not dominate a conversation or overwhelm a potential new contact.
-Be sure to pay attention to others, show an interest by asking questions and listen carefully to the response.
+Be sure to pay attention to others, show an interest by asking questions and listen carefully to responses.

 Leverage Social Networks